 - Place the drained chiles, the cooked onion mixture, and the tomatoes with the juice, in the blender, and puree until very smooth.

 - Pour into the skillet used to sauce the onions and garlic, stir in the cumin, oregano and salt.
-Bring to a boil, lower heat and simmer for about an hour to smooth out the flavors.
+Bring to a boil, lower heat and simmer 30 minutes to smooth out the flavors.